amuhebwa/messenger-bot-tutorial/PreParty.md

     npm init
     ```

-5. Install the additional Node dependencies.
-Express is for the server, request is for sending out messages and body-parser is to process messages.
+5. Install the additional Node dependencies: express is for the server, request is for sending out messages and body-parser is to process messages.

     ```
     npm install express request body-parser --save